RobotLocomotion/drake-ros/drake_ros_examples/README.md

 ## Building with Colcon

-This package is built and tested on Ubuntu Jammy 22.04 with ROS 2 Jazzy and Rolling, using a recent Drake stable release.
+This package is built and tested on Ubuntu Noble 24.04 with ROS 2 Jazzy and Rolling, using a recent Drake stable release.

 It may work on other versions of ROS and Drake, but that is not explicitly tested.

-To build it for Jammy with ROS 2 Jazzy using `colcon` and `ament` (ROS 2's build tooling and CMake infrastructure)
+To build it for Noble with ROS 2 Jazzy using `colcon` and `ament` (ROS 2's build tooling and CMake infrastructure)

 1. [Install ROS Jazzy](https://docs.ros.org/en/jazzy/Installation.html) \